 Biggest Embarrassment: The bathroom.
-It’s so tiny.
-With its 5 square feet, we have just enough space to stand in the shower or in front of the mirror.
+It's so tiny.
+We have just enough space to stand in the shower and in front of the mirror.
 Good thing, though, is that we have a bath.

 Biggest Indulgence: The piped work desk and the coffee table.
 We spent so much time on these DIY projects it was insanity.
 Designing, building, de-constructing, re-designing, re-building, going back and forth to Home Depot for more plumbing pipes and wood.
 At the end, both the desk and the coffee table look amazing.

 Best Advice: Invest time in doing renovations if your house needs it.
 It's always good to get your hands dirty.
 You will recuperate the honors at the end, it will cost less than hiring someone, and you'll be proud of yourself.